dmnkvd/Archive-Transcoding-Tools/README.md

 * Develop a methodology for producing illustrated stories that are different with every user group
 * Develop and tinker with playful transcoding tools along the way

 I am quite satisfied with the areas of knowledge that I opened up within this project.
 I am also very satisfied with the fact that I was able to resolve most coding difficulties on my own.
+I wish there would be more time to focus on this project exclusively, to dive deeper into the code, and produce a larger-scale outcome.
+Hence, I intend to continue to develop this product in the upcoming weeks.

 # Outcomes
 The final outcome of this semester is a collaborative web-application, which touches down on various aspects of classification and taxonomy through a participatory workshop.